Home Insurance Denied? Common Reasons & What to Do Next

 When it happens Before coverage begins At the end of a policy term

-Notice required Typically none required 30–60+ days advance written notice
+Notice required Typically none required 30 to 120+ days advance written notice (varies by state)

 Your options Shop immediately for new coverage Time to shop before gap occurs

 A non-renewal means your insurer has decided not to extend your policy at the end of its current term.
-This is different from a cancellation mid-policy, which can only happen for specific reasons (like non-payment or material misrepresentation).
+In 2026, non-renewals are affecting roughly 10% of surveyed homeowners, with heavy concentration in high-risk ZIP codes across California, Florida, Texas, and Louisiana.
 Importantly, many states prohibit non-renewals based on claims resulting from catastrophic weather events or require insurers to give detailed written reasons.
 To learn more, read our full guide on home insurance non-renewal.

 Pincher's Pro Tip